Frequently Asked Questions

 Where do I find your agility trial premiums?

-We try to post them on this site, but sometimes we forget or we are behind.
-Check Desert Mountain Promotions or PawTap Services for our premiums, as well as other club premiums in the area.
+We try to post them on this site (the Events page), but sometimes we forget or we are behind.
+Check Desert Mountain Promotions for our premiums, as well as other club premiums in the area.
 You can either fill out the entry form in the premium, or you can find a fillable AKC entry form here.
 Some people like to use Express Entries.
-Or you can use the online entry system with the AKC – it’s fast and easy.
+Or you can use the online entry system with the AKC - it's fast and easy (but adds another fee to your entry).

 Where do I find the rules and regulations for an AKC agility trial?

-AKC Regulations – and this is where you can find information about how to enter a trial.
+AKC trial regulations - and this is also where you can find information about how to enter a trial.

 Can I volunteer to help at one of your trials?

-YES!!!
-Contact the Chief Ring Steward listed in the trial Premium.
+YES!!!!
+Contact the Chief Ring Steward (Volunteer coordinator) listed in the trial Premium.

 Can I bring my dog/puppy to one of your trials if he is not entered?

-Dogs not entered are not allowed, however, if you need to have your dog measured, you can bring him to a trial.
+Dogs that are not entered are not allowed, however, if you need to have your dog measured, you can bring him to a trial.
+See the above FAQ for more information on measuring your dog.

 Where can I get information on what's going on in the Salt Lake City area re: agility?

-Great resources include the Yahoo forums – look for and join utahdogagility and utahdogevents.
-You’ll find premiums and event calendars in the files sections.
-Also keep track of the Salty Dogz Agility Facebook page!
+Great resources include the groups.io forums - look for and join utahdogagility and utahdogevents forums.
+You'll find premiums and event calendars in the files sections.
+Also keep track of the Salty Dogz Agility Facebook page.
 Wasatch Agility lists events, especially for USDAA.
 The Wasatch Working ASCA group holds ASCA events.
+Badass Agility has UKI events.

 How do I get my dog's height measured for the AKC?

 Your dog can be measured at his first agility trial, but it must be done before he runs in his first class.
-Or, bring your dog to an AKC trial and ask to have a judge or a VMO measure your dog.
-Stop at the Trial Secretary’s desk and ask for a measurement form.
-You will need all the dog’s AKC registration information.
-Fill it out and hand it to whoever measures your dog.
+Or, bring your dog to an AKC trial and ask to have a VMO measure your dog.
+You might want to contact the Trial Chair or Trial Secretary before the event to make sure a VMO will be available (not all judges can/will do measurements on dogs).
+When you get to the trial, stop at the Trial Secretary's desk and ask for a measurement form.
+You will need all the dog's AKC registration information.
+Fill out the form and hand it to the person who measures your dog.
 You may need to wait for a couple of hours to catch the judge or VMO between classes, so be prepared to wait.
-Your dog will need to be measured twice, by two different people, unless he is over 22″ tall at the shoulder, in which case your dog will run at 24″.
+Eventually, your dog will need to be measured twice, by two different people, unless he is over 22" tall at the shoulder, in which case, your dog will run at 24".

 My dog would love this sport!
 How do I get started in agility?

 Yes, your dog will love agility!
-It’s best to start with an agility foundation class – a whole lot of basic dog training needs to be solid before starting agility.
-Foundation classes can start with very young puppies – just make sure you don’t ask them to actually jump or weave poles or do any of the bit obstacles until they are older.
+It's best to start with an agility foundation class - a whole lot of basic training needs to be solid before starting agility.
+Foundation classes are great for all dogs, and you can start with very young puppies.
+Just make sure you don't ask young dogs to jump or weave poles or do any of the big obstacles until they are older.
 Young dogs should not be jumping at full capacity until they are 18 months old.
-But lots of foundation work can be trained at a very early age (start line stays and recalls, for example)
+But a LOT of foundation work can be trained at a very early age (start line stays and recalls, for example).
+But even if your dog is older, it's not too late to teach him agility!
+Agility dogs peak at around 7 - 9 years old, and continue to jump until they are 11 or 12 (although they usually lower the jump height by that age).